bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 The Importance of Early and Accurate Diagnosis

-Early diagnosis of multiple sclerosis is critical for several reasons:
+Early diagnosis of multiple sclerosis is crucial for several reasons:

 The Diagnostic Journey: Step-by-Step